-NO Go to Interest expenses within Australia on the next page.
-YES Read on.
+NO Go to Interest expenses within Australia in the next column.

-This is expenditure you incurred as a tenant for rental of land and buildings used in the production of income.
-Include the cost of leasing real estate.
+This is expenditure you incurred as a tenant for rental of land and buildings used in the production of income - include the cost of leasing real estate.

 STEP 1 Write your total primary production rent expenses at Rent expenses in the Primary production column, item P8 on page 3 of your schedule.
 Do not show cents.